-An overview of the different aspects and criteria mentioned about animal welfare in the study countries can be seen in Table 2.
-It must be noted that only aspects and criteria stated as a response to the consecutively posed questions about the understanding of the term "animal welfare" and the relevance of improved animal husbandry conditions when purchasing poultry meat were considered.
+The participants in the focus groups were furthermore asked what they understand by the term "animal welfare".
+An overview of the different aspects and criteria indicated on the topic of animal welfare in the study countries is given in Table 2.
+It should be noted that only those aspects and criteria were taken into account that were mentioned in response to the successive questions on the understanding of the term "animal welfare" and also on the consumers' relevance of improved animal husbandry conditions when purchasing poultry meat.
+In this section, no strict separation of the responses within each country is made, as the responses were similar in all study countries.